Cavity Wall Insulation

 You receive a 25-year CIGA-backed guarantee.
 Your EPC can be updated to reflect the improvement.

-Check if you qualify for free installation through the ECO4 scheme — many homeowners pay nothing.
+Check if you qualify for free installation through the Great British Insulation Scheme (GBIS) — many homeowners pay nothing.